bigdoods/jenca-authentication/README.md

 to start the API service.

-To run commands against the API, n OS X with Docker Machine for example:
+To run commands against the API, on OS X with Docker Machine for example:

 ```
 $ docker-machine ip dev